37 people are interested

 Multiple locations Albany, NY 12205

 - Background Check

 - Orientation or Training

-- Our mentors are asked to meet with their student approximately 2-4 hours per month and connect via phone, text or video chat in between meetings.
+- Mentors meet with students approximately 2-4 hours per month on their own in the community and connect via phone, text, or video chat in between meetings.

 - To qualify for our mentorship program, volunteers must have an associate degree or higher.
 To explore other volunteer opportunities outside of our mentorship program, email firstname.lastname@example.org.